The-McGrail-Foundation/MIMEDefang/README.md

 	cp obj.Linux.2.2.14-5.0.i686/*/*.a /usr/local/lib

-NOTE: On the last "cp" command, replace "obj.Linux.2.2.14-5.0.i686" with the apropriate "obj.*" directory created by the Sendmail build script.
+NOTE: On the last "cp" command, replace "obj.Linux.2.2.14-5.0.i686" with the appropriate "obj.*" directory created by the Sendmail build script.

 2) Obtain and install the necessary Perl modules.
 These generally build and install as follows: